 Because Chuck is somewhat famous both on social media and in the Sacramento community, having his name on the podcast led to an incredible start — I saw great listener numbers almost immediately.
 Little did I know that my cat-inspired podcast would soon lead to a new job.
 I heard an ad for an at-home radio host position, and because I already had my equipment set up for the podcast, I was able to submit work samples to the station right away.
 In no time, I had a new occupation that gave meaning back to my life.

 I’ve had Chuck for six years, and each year something great has happened because of him.
 This year it was a new job, and the safety, security, and purpose that came with it.
 But most precious of all are the day-to-day joys Chuck brings, and the countless smiles and memories.
 I encourage everyone to adopt, especially a special needs pet.
 I promise they’ll light up your world.

-Each year, the Petco Foundation Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
+Each year, Petco Love Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
 This story by Megan won City of Sacramento Front Street Animal Shelter in Sacramento, California a 2020 Holiday Wishes award.